Sumit-837/Obsidian-git-sync/Notespace/01 Literature Notes/HTML & CSS - CS50 - vid.md

     ```bash
     http-server
     ```
-    This will provide a link to paste into your browser to view your codespace/current directory as a server.
+- This will provide a link to paste into your browser to view your codespace/current directory as a server .
+- While opening on same device: use `localhost:8080` for better updating.

 ---